TheKyleM/TheKyleM/README.md

 A UX/UI Designer enthusiast studying in the Google UX UI Design Course ✏️

-An Architeture Graduate from University Of Sheffield  🏘️
+An Architecture Graduate from University Of Sheffield  🏘️

 Currently residing in the United Kingdom!

+*Currently looking for a job within front end web development OR UX/UI Design*

+---

 ### :hammer_and_wrench: Languages and Tools :
 <div>